 Accreditation + Standards

 Overlake is fully accredited by the Joint Commission.
-To maintain our level of excellence, all Respiratory Therapists are licensed by the Department of Health for the State of Washington as Respiratory Care Practitioners.
-Aside from fostering self-development and continuing education, our staff is required to complete competency testing each year to remain proficient in their field.
+To maintain our level of excellence, all respiratory therapists are licensed by the Department of Health for the state of Washington as respiratory care practitioners.
+Aside from fostering self-development and continuing education, our team is required to complete competency testing each year to remain proficient in their field.

 - The Medical Director of Respiratory Care is a board-certified pulmonologist.